FrederiqueRetsema/AMIS-Blog-PXE/README.md

 - Change the upper part of the script install-pxe for your (network-)settings, after that:
     . ./install-pxe.sh

-When something doesn't work, please check the following remarks:
+When something doesn't work, please check the following:
 - I put the configuration files of my (working) system in this github repository, you might check the differences with your system
 - Did you change the names of directories and files in the upper part of the powershell scripts?
 - Did you change the IP-address and the network settings in the installation script to addresses in your own network?